Replacement Cost vs Actual Cash Value: How Car Insurance Payouts Work

 Step-by-Step: Fighting Back on a Low Offer

 1. Request a written breakdown.
-Ask your insurer for the full ACV calculation — which comparable vehicles they used, the depreciation adjustments applied, and the source of the data (e.g., third-party valuation tools).
+Ask your insurer for the full ACV calculation — which comparable vehicles they used, the depreciation adjustments applied, and the source of the data (e.g., CCC ONE, Mitchell, or Audatex).

 2. Do your own research.
-Use KBB, Edmunds, and NADA to determine your car's fair market value.
+Use KBB, Edmunds, NADA, and CarGurus to determine your car's fair market value.
 Search local listings for comparable vehicles (same year, make, model, trim, and condition) to see what they're actually selling for in your area.
+Avoid relying on national averages — ACV is a local market calculation.

 3. Compile supporting evidence.
 Gather maintenance records, photos showing excellent condition, and receipts for recent repairs or upgrades.
 Documentation of low mileage or dealer-serviced maintenance can support a higher value.